Preparing for Surgery

 When to Notify Your Doctor

 Contact your doctor immediately if for any reason you cannot keep your scheduled appointment for surgery.
-Also, if you suspect you are pregnant or you experience any changes in health such as a cough, fever or a cold, please notify your doctor.
+Also, if you suspect you are pregnant, or if you experience any changes in health such as a cough, fever or a cold, please notify your doctor.

 The Night Before Surgery